jin-repo/RACCROCHE/documentation/manual.md

 ## Module 2
 This module 2 is designed to generate ancestors contig from the output of module 1.
 ### Usage
-For a classic use of raccroche module 2, you can install the package by the following command.
+For a general use of raccroche module 2, you can install the package by the following command.
 Then, from anywhere in your computer, run::
 ```
 $ cd /the/folder/which/include/all/input/data